West Covina, California: In popular culture

 West Covina and the San Gabriel Valley are the setting for the US television series Crazy Ex-Girlfriend.
-It is inaccurately depicted as being part of the Inland Empire in the pilot episode but it is corrected later in the series and being "two hours from the beach, four in traffic."
-In fact, West Covina is only about 34 minutes from the beach in Santa Monica without traffic.

 The 1997 Nickelodeon film Good Burger was mostly filmed in West Covina.

-The 1974 US television series Chopper One depicts the activities of a helicopter unit in the West Covina Police Department (as shown by the WCPD uniform patches).

-The USS West Covina was a Federation California-class starship operated by Starfleet in the late 24th century featured in Star Trek Lower Decks.
+The USS West Covina was a Federation California-class starship operated by Starfleet in the late 24th century featured in Star Trek: Lower Decks.

 Sister cities

 West Covina's sister cities are: